Take a train from London and explore the dainty homes of the Lake District, the Gothic spires of Edinburgh, and the outstanding castles of Scotland.

 Whereas in Scotland, castles were some people’s homes.
 These stone fortifications could contain dozens of families and pose as both a war weapon and a wedding venue.

 On this trip, we take you exploring through quintessential British landscapes to some of these unique buildings.

 You see the town halls and squares by the Lake District’s famous waters.
 You see Gothic spires overlooking the cobbled lanes of Edinburgh.
 And you see castles clinging to dramatic cliffs by the sea.

-And maybe by the end of the tour, you’ll have found that little place you’d dream of moving into one day.
+And maybe by the end of the tour, you’ll have found that little place you’d dream of calling 'home' one day.